bfremin-igi/ORFigin/README.md

-# 🧬 Comparative ORF Prediction Pipeline
+# 🧬 Emerging ORF Prediction Pipeline

 This repository provides a pipeline for **Prodigal-based ORF prediction** combined with a **BERT classifier** for sequence scoring.
 It includes scripts for inference, utilities, and an end-to-end workflow.